LAMurakami/no-ssl/README.md

 * Implement* These four scripts will implement the configuration when run with root (sudo) permissions.

-* aws-nwo-lam1-Ubuntu-CloudInit.txt is the configuration for the initializaton of the instance during the first and subsequent boots.
+* [aws-lam1-Ubuntu-24-Noble-CloudInit.txt](https://gitlab.com/aws-lam/aws/-/blob/master/aws-lam1-Ubuntu-24-Noble-CloudInit.txt?ref_type=heads) is a configuration for the initializaton of the instance during the first and subsequent boots.
 During the first boot it updates all the installed packages and then installs additional packages to support LAMP model web services including a MediaWiki installation.